-Several treatment options are available, however your first recommendation will likely be behavioural changes, as they often give positive results with no side effects.
+Several treatment options are available, however your first recommendation will likely be behavioural changes since they often give positive results with no side effects.
 These behavioural interventions may include:

 Kegel's or pelvic floor muscle exercises.
-Your GP or urology team can explain to you how to do these properly; or watch this video for at-home training.
+Your GP or urology team can explain to you how to do these properly; or watch the video on the right for at-home training.

 - medications (most commonly used are anticholinergics; these can be efficient, but unfortunately they often cause unpleasant side effects, such as mouth dryness and constipation);

 - bladder instillation (Gepan has been clinically proven to be as effective as tolterodine, an oral drug, but without the side effects - more details below);

 - Botox bladder injections (small doses of Botox injected into the bladder relax the muscles and can relieve urge; the effect is temporary and injections need to be repeated.
 Side effects include UTIs and urinary retention);